 My Fave Toys for the First Six Months

 I often get asked when toys should be introduced to babies.
 This question is usually followed by "What baby toys do you recommend?"
-For years, I've been emailing this list (with regular additions and modifications being made, of course, but some toys just never go out of style!) to parents, and now I've finally made it a blog post!
+For years, I've been emailing this list (with regular additions and modifications being made, of course, but some toys just never go out of style!) to parents.
+Now that I'm a parent myself, I get to see them in action with my daughter.
+I've finally made the list into a blog post!
 So here’s the deal:

 In my opinion, all toys and materials are not created equal.
 I gravitate toward toys that are designed with developmental purpose in mind.
 My feeling is that once your baby is starting to reach for or swat at items (figure between 2 and 4 months), they are ready for their first toys!
 Keep in mind that what’s great about a lot of these options is that they can grow with your child and will still be fun, appropriate, and engaging past the first six months.